 Systematic observation refers to the way we go about collecting information.
 Whenever we collect data, we want to make our observations under specific conditions, as we attempt to rule out alternative explanations for the outcomes we might be observing.
-Imagine that an outside vendor claims that a new method of training employees will result in an increase in productivity and a corresponding decrease in unsafe work behavior (as measured by on the job accidents).
+Imagine that a psychotherapist claims that a new form of therapy helps depressed people.
 Although this claim sounds great, we need to determine its truth.
 We can do this using systematic observation.
-For example, we should determine whether the training technique produces better results than could be achieved without the training or with a placebo treatment.
-To do this study, we could assign employees to one of three training conditions: no treatment, a placebo treatment, and the new training.
+For example, we should determine whether the treatment produces better results than could be achieved with no treatment or a placebo treatment.
+To do this study, we could subject a large sample of depressed people to one of three conditions: no treatment, a placebo treatment, and the new therapy.

-In this example, the systematic observation comes into play as we measure differences in our participants' levels of productivity and unsafe behaviors under each of the three different treatment conditions.
-Another way in which we can use systematic observation is to compare the new technique to other current training programs offered by vendors.
-For this type of research, we want to determine whether the training is in some way better than other techniques.
-Yet another way to use systematic observation is to determine whether the training works better with some people than others.
-Thus, we would conduct studies comparing the differences among men and women; males and females; or people who are prone to risky behavior.
+In this example, the systematic observation comes into play as we measure differences in our participants' levels of depression under each of the three different treatment conditions.
+Another way that we can use systematic observation is to compare the new therapy to other current psychotherapies being used by other clinicians.
+For this type of research, we want to determine whether the therapy is in some way better than other forms of therapy.
+Yet another way to use systematic observation is to determine whether the therapy works better with some people than others.
+Thus, we would conduct studies comparing the differences among men and women; children, adults, and the elderly; or people who are or are not taking antidepressant medication.

 The overarching goal of systematic observation is to examine a particular phenomenon under as many relevant situations as possible.
-We continue to repeat our observations and experiments to determine which conditions consistently produce the effect and what other possible factors aside from the training might influence the phenomenon.
+We continue to repeat our observations and experiments to determine which conditions consistently produce the effect and what other possible factors aside from the treatment might influence the phenomenon.
 Unfortunately, many people do not recognize the necessity of systematic observation, tending instead to accept testimonials and/or personal opinions without question.
 Testimonials are not a form of systematic observation, although they are often treated as such.
 Testimonials are nothing more than an example of Bacon's Idols of the Theatre.
 When people make a claim like this, we are supposed to believe what they say.
 Testimonials are also an example of the Idols of the Cave because they reflect personal experience.
 Watch any infomercial on television and you will hear many happy customers share their personal experiences with the product: "My life was really going nowhere fast until I enrolled in Research Methods.
 Now I'm 'the king of the world!'"
 Good researchers shy away from putting too much emphasis or weight on testimonial claims that are neither systematic nor objective.
 How does this help them conduct better research?